kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-DSW.md

 <p><strong>h.
 Whether the data is made open or not and if not, a valid
 reason for not opening up the data</strong></p>
 </blockquote></td>
-<td>Included in FSS guidelines.
-A VU template is expected to be
+<td>Included in FSS Archiving Guidelines.
+A VU template is expected to
-available soon.</td>
+be available soon.</td>
 </tr>
 <tr class="even">
 <td><blockquote>